momentum-mod/docs/content/docs/shaders/physically-based-rendering.md

 The Physically Based Rendering (PBR) shader is a powerful new shader that provides more realistic and versatile rendering of brushes and models within Momentum Mod whilst using fewer textures and needing fewer VMT tweaks.

-PBR extends Source�s shading capacity by storing additional Metalness, Roughness and Ambient Occlusion maps in independent channels of an additional texture called the MRAO.
+PBR extends Source's shading capacity by storing additional Metalness, Roughness and Ambient Occlusion maps in independent channels of an additional texture called the MRAO.

 Additionally, it uses the alpha channel of the normal map as a height input for parallax maps.